goofballLogic/firebase-teams-jojo/README.md

 - [x] Nobody can update Public user directly
 - [x] Invitation can only be created by account or team admin
 - [x] Only a logged in user with matching email can accept an invitation
-- [ ] Person creating a team must create it with themselves as a member
-- [ ] Person creating a team must create it with themselves as an admin

 #### Via functions